fusecodecamp2019/IntroToReact/readme.md

     return <div>(No selection has been made)</div>;
   }
 ```
-6. Look at the webpage in the browser.
-The content for Bruce Banner should say "(No selection has been made)" for now.

 ## 17. Introducing state into the root component
 Our root component is going to orchestrate change in the application.
 To accomplish this let's introduce state here and then let the nest component bind to this information and notify the root component when there is a change.